-Johnathan Walton Now: Where is Marianne Smyth's Ex-Best Friend Today?
-Update
+Johnathan Walton: Where is Marianne Smyth's Ex-Friend Now?

 Where Is Johnathan Walton Now?

-I’m a happily married gay man so she couldn’t use sex to ensnare me.
-Her techniques were far more cunning.
-She scammed nearly $100,000 out of me using a series of brilliant confidence tricks.
-Over four years, I fell HARD for one of the oldest cons in the book: The Inheritance Scam.
-But this wasn’t some Nigerian Prince soliciting me through email.
-This was a delightful and lovable woman, who inextricably inserted herself into my life and became my best friend.

 Johnathan Walton still resides in Los Angeles, California, as a happily married man with his husband, Pablo Maseda.
 He still works as a TV producer.
 Some of the long-lasting shows that he is responsible for financing include NBC’s ‘American Ninja Warrior,’ ABC’s ‘Shark Tank,’ and Discovery Channel’s ‘Savage Builds.’
-We should mention that before Johnathan was into unscripted entertainment, he had a 10-year stint as an Emmy Award-winning reporter and producer at news stations like KHOU-TV in Houston, Texas, KABB-TV in San Antonio, Texas, and WSVN-TV in Miami, Florida.
+We should mention that he was previously into unscripted entertainment as well; he had a 10-year stint as an Emmy Award-winning reporter and producer at news stations like KHOU-TV in Houston, Texas, KABB-TV in San Antonio, Texas, and WSVN-TV in Miami, Florida.

-Along with all that, Johnathan Walton now also has ambitious vigilante in his long list of professions.
+Along with all this, Johnathan can now also add ambitious vigilante to his long list of professions.
 He never wants anyone else to go through the years of tricks, lies, and deceit that he went through, so he’s ready to do everything in his power to hunt down various con artists and bring them, “kicking and screaming, to justice,” just like he did with Marianne.
-Johnathan tells his story on his LinkedIn profile, website, and Instagram page to raise awareness about such scams and ensure that frauds like the one he faced never get the satisfaction of hiding out and succeeding again.
+He thus shares his story on his LinkedIn profile, website, and Instagram page to raise awareness about such scams as well as ensure that frauds like the one he faced never get the satisfaction of succeeding again.
+His podcast ‘Queen of the Con’ serves a similar purpose, with there being a focus on different hustlers in each season,

 Read More: Where Is Marianne Smyth Now?